tagazok/my-workshops/custom-vision/tutorial.md

 In Azure, a Resource Group is a logical structure that holds resources usually related to an application or a project.
 A Resource Group can contain virtual machines, storage accounts, web applications, databases and more.
 </div>

 * Select `West Europe` as Region if you are in Europe.
-Or chose the closed region you are in.
+Or choose the closed region you are in.
 * Give a Name to your Project.
-* Select the Free F0 Plan for the training and prediction pricing tiers.
+* Select the Free `F0 Plan` for the training and prediction pricing tiers.

 <div class="box tip">
-It is recommended to host your resource in a Region closest to your users.
+It is recommended to host your resourcse in a Region close to your users.
 </div>

 * Click on `Review + Create` and then on `Create`.